 It's not the most important diploma you'll receive in your life.

-Do Colleges Look at AP Scores?
-The Bottom Line
+The Bottom Line: Do Colleges Look at AP Scores?

 If you need more information on the complete college application process, we've got you covered.
-We have expert advice on the college application timeline, how many colleges you should apply to, and how to do college research to find the right schools for you!
+We offer expert advice on the college application timeline, how many colleges you should apply to, and how to do college research to find the right schools for you!

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: